-We all know employees and candidates alike should be able to view recruiting ads and job descriptions on their smart phone and be able to push relevant content to their applicant communities.
-However; the cutting edge companies have now moved to offering live Hangouts/Meetups/Videos etc… for candidate skill assessment and interviews.
+We all know employees and candidates alike should be able to view recruiting ads and job descriptions on their smartphones and be able to push relevant content to their applicant communities.
+However; the cutting-edge companies have now moved to offer live Hangouts/Meetups/Videos etc… for candidate skill assessment and interviews.

 Techie Trend #2 – Shifting From Resumes to Online Profiles

 Many companies are deemphasizing resumes and now accepting online profiles — resumes have many weaknesses, but the primary reason they need to be made optional is hiring speed.
 This is because few employed candidates have any interest in, nor do they have the time required, to update their resumes, however; you can rest assured their online profile is live.
 Companies must learn to eliminate the “resume update” waiting period by instead accepting LinkedIn profiles for referrals or at the very least the initial application for job openings.